Select and Move

 To see this, simply open the options box and press this key:

-In the video above, we see that it is possible to change this default option, which will reverse the behavior of the Alt/Option key.
+The video above shows that it is possible to change this default option, which will reverse the behavior of the Alt/Option key.

 - Rotate / Skew will be available by default, without pressing this key.